 4) Family Register/Residence Certificate stating "deleted from register due to the death"

-If 1)~4) above does not state the family/relative relationship, additional documents to certify relationship shall be submitted. (e.g. Family Register/Residence Certificate)
+If either one of the above does not include family/relative relationship information, an additional document to certify relationship shall be submitted. (e.g. Family Register/Residence Certificate)

 Q: Does the mourning leave for more than one day start at the day of the funeral?

 A: Not necessarily.
 The beginning day of the mourning leave is not stipulated in the MLC/IHA.
 As long as the employee attends a ceremony such as funeral during the authorized days, mourning leave shall be granted.
 If only one day is authorized, then mourning leave is authorized on the day of the funeral service.